 Much of the suffering in the world would be eliminated if people followed biblical instructions.
 That would include the suffering caused by greed/profiteering, domestic violence, unwanted pre-marital pregnancy, incest, murder, other crime and excessive alcohol use, as well as the suffering caused by sexually transmitted diseases and many of the other diseases that have plagued humanity.

-Medical advances have helped alleviate a lot of suffering, but the most effective solutions to the problems have often been improvements in living conditions.
+Medical advances have helped alleviate a lot of suffering, but very important solutions to some problems have often been improvements in living conditions.
 Following the principles laid down for sanitation, hygiene and protecting food from contamination by insects laid down in Leviticus, Numbers and Deuteronomy could have meant that conditions didn't get so bad in the first place.
 In previous centuries, sewage and refuse was piled up in the streets and became a breeding ground for disease.
 But the Bible encourages people to bury excrement.
 In the 19th century, one of the main killers of babies was what they called "Summer diarrhoea", caused by infection carried by flies.
 Flies got into food and milk in large numbers.
 Not only would disposing of refuse and the horse manure that flies were so attracted to have subdued the fly population, but following other Bible commands would have meant people made more effort to keep food covered up so no insects would fall in it.

 Overcrowding, partly caused by the profiteering schemes of unscrupulous employers and landlords who built very cramped houses close together, meant that disease spread fast in poor areas in the 19th century in some industrialised towns/cities.
 Malnutrition was often caused by poor diet which could be a consequence of the low wages paid by businessmen who reaped huge profits.
 Safety standards at work were frequently extremely poor, and the government had to introduce regulations to rectify bad practices because compassion for the well-being of workers wasn't a high priority among many employers.
 The Bible insists that people should care about the needs of the poor and employees and treat them fairly.